-Hiring our new technical lead, Peter Stern, was an excellent opportunity for us at Arazoo to reexamine some of the design decisions that were made early on but were no longer carrying their weight.
+Hiring our new CTO, Peter Stern, back in early 2017 was an excellent opportunity for us at Arazoo to reexamine some of the design decisions that were made early on but were no longer carrying their weight.
 Peter was fresh to our org and had no emotional ties to our existing code.
 Whereas I'd had problems in the past getting user testing and user experience at the front of the process, Pete naturally gravitated towards the "let's go talk to people" side of things.

-Navigation in the Arazoo web app was one of these
+Navigation in the Arazoo web app had been one of these

 X Y Z features.

 In the original MVP that was developed for our founders by consultants, the feature set was small enough and the data scarce enough that navigation was able to be functional and superficial at the same time.
 There were only a couple different things you could do: Be on your firm homepage, go into a project, create a product, and invite new users.